bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-28-specification-call.md

 Speaker 1: Do we have anything, any progress on Gossip?
 Taproot Gossip?

-Speaker 2: Nothing yet, [Redacted].
+Speaker 2: Nothing yet, [redacted].
 We're hoping to make progress in the coming weeks.

 Speaker 1: Oh, the longer it takes you, the further I can push it back on my own to-do list.
 So, I'm not pushing.
 I'm just asking.

 Speaker 2: Sure.

 Speaker 0: Alright, then it's attributable errors.
 I haven't followed up on the implementation PRs.
 I think we're at the stage where we're waiting for just interop testing and last reviews.
 And everything else is just still — people are still working on everything.
 So, any other topic people want to discuss?
 Or anything else people have seen or been working on that's interesting to share?
 It's August.
 Nobody's been working?

-Speaker 4: I have a thing, which is not really a spec thing, but [Redacted] and I were working through how you do cross-channel splices moving from one channel to another, and it ends up interacting with the signing order stuff a lot and just gets really complicated.
+Speaker 4: I have a thing, which is not really a spec thing, but [redacted] and I were working through how you do cross-channel splices moving from one channel to another, and it ends up interacting with the signing order stuff a lot and just gets really complicated.
 Just something to think about.

 Speaker 0: What do you mean?
 Many people trying to batch multiple splices across channels?